AnAsianKiwi/Platostoma/README.md

 # About

 Simple tool to organise your read and watch list.
-You can use it for movies, TV shows, comics, manga, and books.
-Will never show you where to read and find them.
+You can use it for movies, TV shows, comics, manga, books, etc. Will never show you where to read or find them.
-Does NOT support music, audiobooks, etc.
+Supports All forms of readable/watchable media, does NOT include music.

 Automatically finds the cover pictures, summaries, and ratings for you from the databases.